Global Targets — Local Benefits: Setting the Sustainable Development Agenda for the Seas of East Asia beyond 2015

 From Vision to Reality: Aligning the Global Agenda with Local Benefits

 This session will focus on ways and means of addressing issue-specific and region-wide objectives and action programs beyond 2015 under the updated SDS-SEA, UN Sustainable Development Goals (SDGs), the Aichi Biodiversity Targets, and other international commitments.

-* Information on conference workshops are as of 18 August 2015
+* Information on conference workshops is as of 2 September 2015

 ** To allow us to better prepare for the Congress, please help us by indicating the workshops you would be interested to attend in this short survey